jp589/dada2tools/README.md

 # dada2tools
 DADA2 Tools

-This package was written for researchers using DADA2 for their 16s rRNA sequencing data analysis.
+This package was written for researchers using DADA2 and DECONTAM for their 16s rRNA gene sequencing data analysis.
 It allows easy construction of PCoA plots, heatmaps, barplots, and more.
 The vignette walks the reader through each of the functions in the order that they should be run with detailed examples and helpful notes.

 Installation instructions: